zachary1020/creation/README.md

 ## creation
- a template project for springmvc web application
+*a template project for 'springmvc' web application